 The state tax rate in Wyoming is 4%, and there are some places in the state where that is the only rate that applies.
 Counties can add their own local sales tax to this state rate, however, and this can come in the form of an economic development county option tax, a general purpose county option tax, or a specific purpose county option tax.

 The general purpose and specific purpose categories of local sales tax are each capped at 2%, while the economic development category is capped at 1%.
 Additionally, the combined local taxes in all categories cannot exceed 3%.
 No counties currently hit this maximum threshold, however, and in most of the state, the effective sales tax rate is 5% or 6%.

-Wyoming is a destination-based state, which means that the rate you will charge your customers is determined by where they actually take possession of the product or where they receive the service.
+Wyoming is a destination-based state, which means that the rate you charge your customers is determined by where they take possession of the product or where they receive the service.
 If you have a brick-and-mortar store where customers make purchases in person, the applicable rate is the one in effect at that location.
-If you’re shipping a product to a customer, whether from in-state or out-of-state, you must charge the rate in effect at the delivery address.
+If you’re shipping a product to a customer, whether from in-state or out-of-state, you must charge the rate at the delivery address.

 Amazon does not currently have a fulfillment center in Wyoming, so using fulfillment by Amazon to serve your Wyoming customers will not create a nexus for you at this time.

 Wyoming has also adopted an economic nexus law, enacted on July 1, 2017.
 The law went fully into effect in February 2019 and requires all remote sellers who make $100,000 in gross sales or 200 or more separate transactions involving tangible personal property to Wyoming residents to collect and remit sales taxes.